- UAB and Sexual Consent

 Langford, Larry (LaLa): Birmingham’s noble former mayor currently serving time in prison.

 Learning Resource Center: See English Resource Center and Math Learning Lab.
+Additional services in the LRC include UAB Tutoring and University Writing Center.

 Libraries: UAB boasts two for students on campus, Mervyn Sterne and Lister Hill.
 Mervyn Sterne Library houses a Starbucks.
 They also host an online site at mhsl.uab.edu.
 See Mervyn H. Sterne or Lister Hill for more information.
 See also: Reynolds Historical Library.